-Counselors, art therapists, nurses, speech/language pathologists, social workers and school psychologists will be evaluated using the same Alton Educator Evaluation Plan as detailed throughout this document including attendance.
+Counselors, art therapists, nurses, speech/language pathologists, social workers and school psychologists will be evaluated using the rubric specified for the position including attendance.
 However, the Education Professional/Service Groups will not participate in the student growth portion of the plan.
 Therefore, 100% of the professional/service educator's evaluation plan will be based on professional practice as determined by ratings affiliated with each group's evaluation rubrics (See Appendix A of this plan for each group's specific rubric).